Angela Rayner tax scandal: Ashton-under-Lyne property and the trust arrangement

 Rayner's constituency home in Ashton-under-Lyne was originally co-owned with her former husband following their divorce in 2023.
-Described as a "nesting" arrangement, the residence, which has undergone some modification to allow for easier every day living for their disabled child, is where their children live full-time, while both parents can take turns living at the house and caring for them.
-In January 2025, Rayner sold her remaining interest in the property to a trust established for her son, who has lifelong disabilities.
+Described as a "nesting" arrangement, the residence, which underwent some modification to allow for easier every day living for their disabled child.
+In January 2025, Rayner sold her remaining interest in the property to a trust established for her disabled son.
 The trust arrangement was reportedly set up following a court order to provide for her son after an injury.
-The legal basis for the sale of the 25% share in the property to the trust is unclear.
-According to documents filed with HM Land Registry, no sale or transfer of that property can take place unless it is in accordance with the terms of the trust, as warranted by a statutory declaration or statement of truth made by the trustee.
-Rayner's September 2025 statement did not address the sale in the context of the rule against self-dealing, which prima facie prohibits transactions between a trustee acting in a personal capacity and a trustee acting on behalf of a trust.
-Questions have also been raised regarding the price paid, with reports that Rayner's 25% ownership interest may have been overvalued, based on prices paid for surrounding properties.
+The legal basis for the sale of the 25% share in the property to the trust was uncertain.
+According to documents filed with HM Land Registry, no sale or transfer of that property could take place unless it is in accordance with the terms of the trust, as warranted by a statutory declaration or statement of truth made by the trustee.
+Rayner's September 2025 statement did not address the sale in the context of the rule against self-dealing, of which prima facie prohibits transactions between a trustee acting in a personal capacity and a trustee acting on behalf of a trust.
+(Note: Vol. 6) (Note: Vol. 8) Questions have also been raised regarding the price paid, with reports that Rayner's 25% ownership interest may have been overvalued, based on prices paid for surrounding properties.

 Despite selling her legal interest to the trust, Rayner continued to declare the Ashton-under-Lyne property as her primary residence for council tax, electoral roll and other purposes with Tameside Council.
 This arrangement allowed her to avoid paying council tax on her London grace-and-favour flat, as it was not considered her main residence.

 Hove flat purchase

 In May 2025, Rayner purchased an £800,000 seafront flat in Hove, East Sussex, having obtained a mortgage and in part, using the proceeds from the sale of her remaining stake in the Ashton-under-Lyne property to her son's trust.
-She said she had been advised by both an individual experienced in conveyancing and 2 specialists in trust law, at the time of purchase that she was liable only for the standard rate of stamp duty (£30,000) rather than the higher rate applicable to second homes (£70,000), as she owned no other property following the trust arrangement.
+She said that she had been advised by both an individual experienced in conveyancing and 2 specialists in trust law, at the time of purchase that she was liable only for the standard rate of stamp duty (£30,000) rather than the higher rate applicable to second homes (£70,000), as she owned no other property following the trust arrangement.

 However, the flat was registered with Brighton and Hove Council as a second home for council tax purposes, creating what critics described as an inconsistent classification of her residences across different tax systems.
-The conveyancing firm involved - Verrico & Associates has said it did not provide advice and had been made "scapegoats" in the political row.
+Verrico & Associates managing director Joanna Verrico said that when the property was purchased, "no tax or trust advice was provided".